Information security (INFOSEC)

 Your CISO is responsible for deciding whether your security measures will reduce your organisation’s risks to an acceptable level.
 Your executive team can then have confidence in the measures, including how they’ll be governed.

-ICT systems must comply with the certification and accreditation process in the New Zealand Information Security Manual.
+ICT systems must comply with the certification and accreditation process outlined in the New Zealand Information Security Manual(external link).

 Threats, vulnerabilities and risks to your organisation’s information will change as technology, business, and information needs change.